-- keeping the perpetrator in at playtimes/lunchtimes for restorative work - > withdrawal of privileges e.g. missing Golden Time - referral to the pastoral team - > speaking to both sets of parents or carers regarding the incident as appropriate.
+- keeping the perpetrator in at playtimes/lunchtimes - withdrawal of privileges e.g. missing Golden Time - referral to the pastoral team - > speaking to both sets of parents or carers regarding the incident as appropriate.

 Procedures to deal with serious persistent bullying